-This year, make your 4th of July extra special by whipping up a few festive appetizers, snacks and desserts.
+This year, even if you don’t do a huge party with friends, it’s still easy to make your 4th of July extra special by whipping up a few festive appetizers, snacks and some creative dessert ideas, too.
 From red, white and blue dips to wow-worthy cookies and cakes, we’ve gathered up a bunch of dishes to make your Independence Day next-level amazing.
 Keep reading to let the fun begin.

 Red, White, and Blue Skillet S’mores

 Ready for a s’mores recipe that will knock your patriotic socks off?
 This simple idea from 3 Scoops of Sugar, which is full of strawberries, bananas, and blueberries, will give a new twist to your s’more expectations!
 It’s extra festive and easy to pull off with your handy dandy skillet.
 Get the how-to here.

 For an adorable dessert that won’t require you to turn on the oven, you’ve got to make these push pop cakes from Love from the Oven.
 With some store-bought pound cake and colorful frosting, they’ll come together in no time.
 Click here to get all the details.

 American Flag Cheese Plate

 Get inspired by The Kitchen Prep to make a festive cheese plate for your 4th of July bash.
 It’s easy to customize it to fit your family’s tastes and makes a delicious appetizer before your barbecued feast.
 Get the scoop on how it’s made by clicking here.